 The various models have different strengths and serve different purposes.
 An ethno-linguistic peoples list has a somewhat quantifiable criterion namely language, and serves as a helpful target for language oriented ministries such as radio broadcasting, Jesus Film production Bible translation, etc. An ethnic peoples list considers non-language distinctives which create significant barriers of acceptance and presents a church planting target that begins to quantify some of these acceptance barriers.
 An estimated model serves as a reminder of the yet to be quantified, ultimate task.

 When comparing lists of peoples care should be taken to understand all factors.
 For example, some lists have population cutoff points.
 The original Joshua Project list of approximately 1,600 peoples only considered people groups greater than or equal to 10,000 in a given country.
 The India Missions Association (IMA) list for India cuts off the population at 10,000, yielding about 950 groups.
 Another example is the K.S.
 Singh list for India peoples which often breaks people groups by state boundaries, yielding a total of about 4,700 groups for India.
 Understanding these kinds of factors helps explain the very different counts that result.

 So after all that, what is the answer to the simple question of how many people groups are there?
-It depends, if referring to ethno-linguistic peoples about 13,000 and if referring to unimax peoples (the church planting perspective) about 27,000, of which about 16,000 are listed here as 'ethnic' (cultural-ethno-linguistic) peoples'.
+It depends, if referring to ethno-linguistic peoples about between 11,500 and13,000 and if referring to unimax peoples about 24,000 (according to estimates), of which about 16,300 are listed here as 'ethnic' (cultural-ethno-linguistic) peoples'.
 Or if referring to ethnic (cultural-ethno-linguistic) peoples without reference to country boundaries about 9,800.
 All are right answers depending on the perspective.